 TipRanks is a useful research platform that highlights stocks that have been rated or recommended by well-known analysts.
 While TipRanks itself does not provide any new information that could not be gleaned for free elsewhere, by collating and aggregating information about analyst ratings it makes it simple to see how smart investors feel about individual stocks or sectors.
 In addition, TipRanks collects insider trading information to further identify stocks that are ripe for medium- and long-term trading.

-TipRanks offers a basic membership for free, although access to the site is highly limited with this plan.
+TipRanks offers a basic membership for free, although access to the site is highly limited while using this plan.
 Free users cannot see the individual stocks recommended by analysts, nor do they get access to portfolio management tools.
 However, free users can use the stock screener, view that day’s new analyst ratings, and view analyst ratings and price targets for any individual stock.

 Paid “Premium” plans cost $29.95 per month (charged annually) and provide access to the majority of TipRanks’ content.
 The only notable content that is not offered to Premium members is the ability to follow stocks that have significant insider trading activity.

 “Ultimate” plans cost $49.95 per month and allow traders to watch stocks that have insider trading activity.
 This plan also allows traders to create and manage multiple portfolios within TipRanks.

 For paid plans, TipRanks offers a 30-day money-back guarantee.

 TipRanks has quite a few features for traders and investors who are interested in analyst ratings.
 Here are some of the features we took a look at during our review.